Driven Lawyers for Will Preparation in the Tri-Cities Area

 A common misconception is that if you are not rich then you do not need a Will.
 Wills are not exclusively for wealthy people.
 The car you own, your home, and a couple of insurance policies can amount to more than you think.

-Other people believe that they only need to write a Will once and it’s done.
-Wills need to be reviewed on a regular basis because of lifestyle changes.
-For example, divorce or marriage should prompt a new Will.
-Additionally, when some beneficiaries pass on, you will need to make changes.
+Other people believe that they only need to write a Will once, and it’s done.
+However, Wills need to be reviewed on a regular basis.
+Life happens, and long the way – important changes can happen that will affect what you want in your Will.
+For example, divorce or marriage should prompt significant changes to a Will, or even the drawing up of a new Will altogether.
+Additionally, if some beneficiaries pass on, or you have additional children, etc., changes will need to be made.

 Finally, many people believe that they can write a valid Will on their own.
 Will writing in Kennewick, Richland, and Pasco is a very sensitive affair that must be done with great caution.
-Not knowing the legal implications of language can lead to problems after death.
+Not knowing the legal implications of the use of certain language can lead to a variety of problems after death.

 Facts about Wills